B2. Operations

 Draw attention to new strategies employed by some students.

 Ensure that the strategy proposed by a student is consistent with the work the student has done.
-Accept the answer "10 birds in one nest and 0 in the other" as a possible distribution of family members.
+Accept the answer "10 birds in one nest and 0 in the other" as a possible combination of family members.
 Ask students to explain this answer.

 Examples of Success Criteria